DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 Final thoughts

-Taken together, these results show that AI use in software development has become nearly ubiquitous.
-AI is used across a wide range of tasks, is embedded in respondents’ workflows, and is often the first tool they turn to when a problem arises.
+Taken together, these results show that AI use in software development has become nearly universal.
+AI is used across a wide range of tasks, built into respondents' workflows, and often becomes the first tool they turn to when a problem comes up.
+While survey participants still express concern about the reliability of AI-generated code, they also report a strong positive impact on personal productivity and code quality.

-While survey participants still express concern about the reliability of AI-generated code, they also note a significant positive impact from AI on personal productivity and code quality.
-So, despite some shortcomings, AI use has very quickly become standard practice for most organizations involved in software development.
-Last year, we found that competitive pressure is one of the key drivers of AI adoption in software development.
+So despite some shortcomings, it is fair to say that AI use has very quickly become standard practice for most organizations involved in software development.
+Last year we found that competitive pressure was one of the key drivers of adoption

-Many interview participants described this as a fear of missing out or a concern about falling behind peers and competing companies.
+or a fear of falling behind peers and competitor companies.

 However, the question remains: is social pressure enough reason to adopt a new technology?